StackVista/stackstate-docs/stackpacks/integrations/azure.md

 The Azure StackPack can be uninstalled by clicking the _Uninstall_ button from the StackState UI **StackPacks** &gt; **Integrations** &gt; **Azure** screen.
 This will remove all Azure specific configuration in StackState.
 You can also stop and delete the created resources \(within the resource group specified when running the manual installation\).
 They have been labeled with the tag `StackState`.

-To do so, you can use the scripts in the manual installation zip file you downloaded when installing the StackState Azure agent.
+To do so, you can use the scripts in the manual installation zip file you downloaded when installing the StackState Azure Agent.
 You can download this file again at anytime from the StackState UI **StackPacks** &gt; **Integrations** &gt; **Azure** screen.

 {% tabs %}
 {% tab title="Bash" %}